ghc-proposals/ghc-proposals/README.rst

-1. Reviews the discussion thread and ensure that the proposal text accounts for all salient points. *Remember, the proposal must stand by itself, and be understandable without reading the disucssion thread.*
+1. Reviews the discussion thread and ensure that the proposal text accounts for all salient points. *Remember, the proposal must stand by itself, and be understandable without reading the discussion thread.*
 2. Adds a comment to the a pull request, briefly summarizing the major points raised during the discussion period and stating your belief that the proposal is ready for review.
 In this comment, tag the committee secretary (currently